This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Similarly, a lack of sleep hinders ketosis by increased cortisol production thus raising your blood sugar.

-Diet is crucial for success, whether you are a low carb or keto dieter.
+Diet is crucial for success, whether you are low carb or keto dieter.
 You must restrict carbs to a minimum on both while increasing fats considerably for the latter.

 If new to a high-fat lifestyle consider writing down everything you eat and calculating macronutrients accordingly.